Canada: Fire destroys two churches in Indigenous reserves | DW | 27.06.2021

-The buildings burned to the ground days after the discovery of mass graves at former Indigenous residential schools run by the Catholic Church.
+The buildings burned to the ground days after the discovery of hundreds of unmarked graves at former Indigenous residential schools run by the Catholic Church.

 Last week, two Roman Catholic churches on First Nations reserves in British Columbia were burned down